 If the Tuga sun protective clothing is above your budget, there are options on Amazon that are more affordable.
 Just note the materials may not be as stretchy, comfortable, or durable.
 They will lack the snorkeling specific features of the Tuga garments, and the UPF stated is almost never tested, so some sun is likely to get through.
 But we used similar products for years and they are much better than slathering on sunscreen or getting burned.

 A cotton t-shirt is not a good idea.
 First, a typical white cotton t-shirt only has an UPF rating of between about 6 to 8, when dry.
 And when wet that goes way down.
 We have seen family members get a good burn through a wet t-shirt.

 There are a couple of other reasons not to wear cotton.
 First, it picks up water-weight, decreasing your buoyancy.
-Second, since it is not a skin-tight material (particularly when wet), it creates a lot of drag when trying to swim and will make you much more tired.
-And if you freedive, it is much easier to snag it on something underwater than a skin-tight rash guard.
+Second, when wet it will get very baggy creating a lot of drag when trying to swim and will make you much more tired.
+And if you freedive, it is much easier to snag it on something underwater than a more form fitting snorkeling rash guard.

 If you choose a snorkeling shirt without a hood or snorkeling shorts, you will need to sunscreen your exposed parts.
 Please read our page about choosing a reef safe one.